keithliam/AgrEvent/README.md

 ## Note
 * This project was not intended to be finished as it is only a prototype to be used for presentation purposes.
-* The login page and signup page are not functional and are only basic html & css files.
+* The login page and signup page are not functional and are only basic HTML & CSS files.